Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: Summary and Concluding remarks

-We also investigate the generation of in-plane spin polarization due to external magnetic fields in various types of altermagnets, known as Edelstein susceptibilities, or the Edelstein effect, in the presence of an off-resonance dressing field.
+We also investigated the generation of in-plane spin polarization due to external magnetic fields in various types of altermagnets, known as Edelstein susceptibilities, in the presence of an off-resonance dressing field.
 We emphasize anisotropic polarization of the external irradiation to explore this effect in the case of anisotropic radiation interacting with electrons, which also exhibit anisotropic, non-linear energy dispersion.
-We have investigated how susceptibilities depend on two crucial parameters -- the electron-light interaction and the electron spin-orbit coupling strength-- in the presence of a driving field with $\beta < 1$.
-We have found out that even though the general trends and dependences remain unaltered, introducing an anisotropic driving field leads to several subtle but important changes of $\chi_{xy}$, which allows for the fine-tuning of spin polarizations in a $d$-wave altermagents.
-This situation is very different for the altramagnets with $d_{xy}$- type symmetry.
+We have investigated how susceptibilities depend on two crucial parameters -- the electron-light interaction and the electron spin-orbit coupling strengt.
+We have found out that even though the general trends and dependence remain unaltered, introducing an anisotropic driving field leads to several subtle but important changes of $\chi_{xy}$, which allows for the fine-tuning of spin polarizations in a $d$-wave altermagents.
+This situation is very different for the altermagnets with $d_{xy}$- type symmetry.
 Specifically, $\chi_{xy}$ is always zero in the absence of irradiation for any spin-orbit coupling $\rho$.
 This result stands in stark contrast to previously considered $d_{x^2-y^2}$ alternates, in which the $\chi_{xy}$ tensor components reach their largest values in the absence of the dressing field.